sindresorhus/is64bit/readme.md

 # is64bit

-> Check whether operating system CPU architecture is 64-bit or 32-bit
+> Check if the operating system CPU architecture is 64-bit or 32-bit

 This package also works in the browser.
 It can be useful to serve the correct binary for download.